flekschas/regl-scatterplot/README.md

 ]);
 ```

-To color points by category, set `pointColor` to a list of colors.
+To color points by category, set `pointColor` to an array of colors.
 For performance reasons, regl-scatterplot assumes that the category `0` refers to the first color, `1` refers to the second color, etc. Mathematically, regl-scatterplot maps categories to colors as follows: `category => category % colors.length`.

 ```javascript
 const colorsCat = ['#3a78aa', '#aa3a99'];